cmutzel/tftna-math/README.md

 tftna-math
 ==============================

-A bunch of python code for visualization training performance and results.
+A bunch of python code for visualization of training performance and results.

 Training goals are based on Training for the New Alpinism (House, Bennett) https://www.amazon.com/dp/B00ILZ8S0K/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1